joshhus/blockchain-document-store/glossary.md

 **OAuth 2.0** - OAuth 2.0 is the IBM Blockchain Solutions protocol for providing application and service authentication and authorization to users, systems and applications.
-Authentication for human users is a valid email address and password; authentication for systems is a serviceId and an APIkey.
-For details see the [OAuth 2.0 ![External link icon](images/launch-glyph.svg "External link icon")](https://oauth.net/2/){:new_window} specification.
+Authentication for human users is a valid email address and password combination; authentication for systems is a Service ID and API key combination.
+For details, see the [OAuth 2.0 ![External link icon](images/launch-glyph.svg "External link icon")](https://oauth.net/2/){:new_window} specification.

 **Password Grant** - The password grant type is used when an application exchanges